 I was in many personal development seminars in the last 10 years.
 Most speakers taught how to set big goals for your life and career.
 For example, Bob Proctor always says that the goal you set should excite and scare you at the same time.
 Only then is it big enough.

-Now let’s look what happens to these people who attended the seminars.
-With many of them, I’m still connected and see the progress they made.
+Now let's look at what happens to these people who attended the seminars.
+With many of them, I'm still connected and see the progress they made.

 Some of these people made a huge career in their chosen field, and many are more or less in the same position.
-Why is this, that some achieve their big goals and others not?
+Why is this, that some achieve their big goals and others do not?

 Why Big Goal Setting Does Not Work All The Time

 When I was at some personal development seminars, many people were absolutely motivated to go big after the course.
 They were excited and it looked like nothing can stop them.
 And years later, the big dreams are still far away.

 I believe it has to do with the history of the person.
 When a person always achieved their goals easily, then this person will probably also achieve a huge goal.
 On the other side, when someone all the time struggled with achieving the things he wanted then failure is the more common outcome when this person sets big goals.

 According to these two examples, you can see, if you are someone for big goal setting or not.
 Nevertheless, things can change during a lifetime.

 When you failed in the past with your big goals, then you may think to go with the step-by-step goals.
 How to do this?
 Here I share a way to do this.
 For example, you want to start an online business, and in the end, you want to make a living with it.

 The first step could be that you sign on for a course or education community where you learn over the next three months the basic steps about online marketing.
 During this time, you simply focus on learning the skills they teach and applying the homework.